Al3agami/MyReads/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
-    ├── ShelfsList.js # This is the main component of all the books' shelfs list, inside root.
+    ├── ShelfsList.js # This is the main component of all books' shelfs list, inside root.
     ├── Shelf.js # This component represent one shelf's data in ShelfsList component.
     ├── Book.js # This component represent one book inside a Shelf component.
     ├── SearchBooks.js # This is the main component search view that includes multiple Book components (one for each book result).